-3100 Introduction to Physics

-A lecture course for engineering students who do not present one unit of high school physics for entrance.

-4103-04 General Physics (\$2, \$2)

-Mechanics, heat, electricity, magnetism, sound, and light.
-Physics 4103-04 and 3101-02 may not be counted for credit by the same student.
+- 3100 Introduction to Physics A lecture course for engineering students who do not present one unit of high school physics for entrance. - 4103-04 General Physics (\$2, \$2) Mechanics, heat, electricity, magnetism, sound, and light.
+Three lectures and two laboratory hours per week. - 3106 Elementary Theory of Sound A study of sound as related to speaking, singing, and to musical instruments.
+It includes physical principles of sound production, transmission, interference, hearing, resonance, pitch, quality, musical intervals, stringed instruments, wind instruments, acoustics of rooms, and associated electronic equipment.

+4107 Elementary Astronomy (\$2) A survey of the solar system.
+The main ideas of physical science in their relation to the universe.
+Topics covered are the earth, moon, planets, minor planets, comets, and meteors.
+The mathematical level is the same as in a freshman Physics course.
+Three lectures and one two-hour night laboratory per week.
+May not be counted as Physics toward the major or minor in Physics or as a prerequisite to any Physics course.

+- 4108 Elementary Astronomy (\$2) A continuation of Astronomy 4107.
+The sun, stellar properties, binary and variable stars, star cluster, and galaxies.
 Three lectures and two laboratory hours per week.
-May not be counted in addition to Physics 4215 or 4215.

-3106 Elementary Theory of Sound

-A study of sound as related to speaking, singing, and to musical instruments.
-It includes physical principles of sound production, transmission, interference, hearing, resonance, pitch, quality, musical intervals, stringed instruments, wind instruments, acoustics of rooms, and associated electronic equipment.

-4213-14 Second-Year Physics (\$2, \$2)

-First semester: Light, electricity, and magnetism.
+Prerequisite: Astronomy 4107.
+May not be counted as Physics toward the major or minor in Physics or as a prerequisite to any Physics course. - 4213-14 Second-Year Physics (\$2, \$2) First semester: Light, electricity, and magnetism.
 Second semester: Mechanics, heat, and sound.
 For students majoring in physics.
 Calculus is used throughout the course.
 Three lectures and three laboratory hours per week.
 Prerequisite: Mathematics 3213 or 4212 concurrently and six hours of physics.
-May not be counted in addition to 4215-16 or any other sophomore course in physics.

-4215 Mechanics and Heat (\$2)
+May not be counted in addition to 4215-16 or any other sophomore course in physics. - 4215 Mechanics (\$2) Three lectures and three laboratory hours per week.
+Prerequisite: Mathematics 3213 or 4212 concurrently and one unit of high school physics or three credit hours of college physics. - 4216 Heat, Electricity, and Magnetism (\$2) Three lectures and three laboratory hours per week.
+Prerequisite: Mathematics 3214 or 4212 concurrently and Physics 4215.

+- 4317 Light, Sound, and Modern Physics (\$2) Three lectures and three laboratory hours per week.
+Prerequisite: Physics 4216 and Mathematics 3214 or 4212. - 3320 Introduction to Geophysics A study of the application of the principles and practices of physics to the solution of problems related to the earth.
+It includes a study of geochronology, temperature of the earth, seismology, dimensions of the earth, gravity, isostasy and tectonics, and geomagnetism.
+Three lectures per week.
+Prerequisite: Mathematics 4212 or Mathematics 3214, eight semester hours of physics, and Geology 3101, or concurrently. - 4321 Introduction to Geophysics (\$2) - A study of geophysical prospecting.
+A general discussion of the methods of physics applied to exploration problems.
+Topics covered are nuclear geophysics; radioactive, seismic, gravimetric, and magnetic-electrical methods of prospecting.
 Three lectures and three laboratory hours per week.
-Prerequisite: Mathematics 3213 or 4212 concurrently and one unit of high school physics or three credit hours of college physics.
-Not counted in addition to Physics 4103 or 4104.

-4216 Electricity, Magnetism, and Wave Motion (\$2)

-Three lectures and three laboratory hours per week.
-Prerequisite: Mathematics 3214 or 4212 concurrently and Physics 4215.
-Not counted in addition to Physics 4103 or 4104.

-4317 Light, Sound, and Modern Physics (\$2) Three lectures and three laboratory hours per week.
-Prerequisite: Physics 4216 and Mathematics 3214 or 4212.

-3322 Heat
+Prerequisite: Physics 3320. - 3322 Heat